stephenberry/glaze/docs/generic-json.md

 While Glaze is focused on strongly typed data, there is basic support for completely generic JSON.

 If absolutely nothing is known about the JSON structure, then [glz::generic](https://github.com/stephenberry/glaze/blob/main/include/glaze/json/generic.hpp) may be helpful, but it comes at a performance cost due to the use of dynamic memory allocations.
-The previous `glz::json_t` name remains as an alias for backwards compatibility.
+The previous `glz::json_t` name remains as an alias for backwards compatibility (`glaze_v6_0_0_generic_header` is defined when this deprecation is available).

 ```c++
 glz::generic json{};